 How it works

-- Virtual (Zoom) 3 hour meeting every month, chaired by Andrew Marsh.
+- 4.5 hour in-person meeting every month, chaired by Andrew Marsh.

 - Agenda set to focus on the issues facing the group.

 - Each member can and should bring topics, issues, opportunities, or questions to process with the group each month.

 - Speaker invited along every 4 months (3 per year) to speak on topics chosen by the group.

 - All members will always commit to full confidentiality.